-(applies only to .NET Gateways on 64-bit platforms) If this property is checked, the Object Gateway server will be executed as 64-bit.
+(applies only to Object Gateways on 64-bit platforms) If this property is checked, the Object Gateway server will be executed as 64-bit.
 Defaults to 32-bit execution.

-Number of seconds to wait for a heartbeat response before deciding that the .NET Gateway is in failure state.
+Number of seconds to wait for a heartbeat response before deciding that the Object Gateway is in failure state.
 If this value is smaller than the HeartbeatInterval

-property, the Gateway is in failure state every time the .NET Gateway communication check fails.
+property, the Object Gateway is in failure state every time the Object Gateway communication check fails.
 The maximum value is 86400 seconds (1 day).
 The default is 30 seconds.

-Action to take if the .NET Gateway goes into a failure state.
+Action to take if the Object Gateway goes into a failure state.
 Valid values are "R"

 (Restart) or "N"

 (None).
-The default action is Restart, which causes the .NET Gateway to restart.
+The default action is Restart, which causes the Object Gateway to restart.

 Number of seconds to wait before retrying the HeartbeatFailureAction

 After saving the form, go back to the Object Gateways page.
-Your new .NET Gateway Server definition should now be listed there.
+Your new Object Gateway Server definition should now be listed there.

 server properties can also be set programmatically.